zhengstar94/zhengstar94.github.io/docs/md/Work/JDBCBatchUpdate.md

 - For small to moderate datasets, `saveAll` with JPA or `EntityManager` may suffice.
 - For large-scale data migrations, especially when dealing with millions of records, the JDBC Batch Update approach with `PreparedStatement` is highly recommended.
 - Enabling `RewriteBatchedStatements` further enhances the efficiency of JDBC batch updates, especially in scenarios where performance is critical.

-By understanding the strengths and weaknesses of each approach, readers can make informed decisions based on their project requirements and performance considerations.